Angela Bofill: Personal life

-Health problems
+Health problems and death

 Bofill suffered a stroke on January 10, 2006, and was paralyzed on her left side.
 She convalesced at Sutter Hospital in Santa Rosa, California, and was released from intensive care on January 15, requiring speech and physical therapy.
-She lacked health insurance, and a benefit concert was organized to pay her hospital bills.
+Bofill lacked health insurance, and a benefit concert was organized to pay her hospital bills.

-The show was planned by Rich Engel, her manager, and the New York radio stations Kiss FM and WFAN-FM,.
+The show was planned by Rich Engel, her manager, and the New York radio stations Kiss FM and WFAN-FM.
 It took place on March 11, 2006, at the Bergen Performing Arts Center in Englewood, New Jersey.
 Similar events followed, and other aid was sought from the Rhythm and Blues Foundation.
 Her album Live from Manila (recorded in September 2004) was released during this time.
-Bofill suffered a second stroke in July 2007 which required therapy and left both her speech and mobility impaired.
+Bofill suffered a second stroke in July 2007, which required therapy and left both her speech and mobility impaired.

+She died on June 13, 2024, at the age of 70 at her daughter's home in Vallejo, California.
+Bofill's funeral mass was held on June 28, 2024 at St. Dominic's Catholic Church in Benicia, California.